playcanvas/developer.playcanvas.com/content/zh/user-manual/designer/settings.md

 雾有如下的种类：

-* None - 没有雾
+* None - Fog is disabled
-* Linear - 雾的浓度会线性增加从雾的开始距离到截止距离
+* Linear - Fog fades in linearly between a Fog Start and Fog End distance
-* Exp - 雾从视野位置开始指数增加
+* Exp - Fog fades in from the view position according to an exponential function
-* Exp2 - 雾从视野位置开始指数平方增加
+* Exp2 - Fog fades in from the view position according to an exponential squared function

 #### 颜色